NYC 2017 - 2019.

 The Lower East Side was my little American ‘mise en bouche’ to the making of this project.

-Thursday, September 7th 2017, it's 5 AM, a truck smashes the collected glass with ease.
-I look outside and seeing a silhouette that is accompanied by bags of cans and bottles, was a call to go downstairs to investigate...
+Thursday, September 7th 2017, 5 AM, a truck smashes the collected glass with ease.
+I look outside and seeing a silhouette accompanying bags of cans and bottles, was the call to go downstairs to investigate...

-In October, stumbling upon 'Sure We Can' became the place to transforming my story into this project.
+In October, I stumbled upon 'Sure We Can' which became the place transforming my story into this project.

-'Sure We Can, located in Bushwick, is an NGO founded by Ana De Luco and Eugene Gadsden.
-Focused on recycling, composting and on educating the neighborhood about their mission, They offer the canners a place to work, select and count the bottles and cans, with a place to store them.
+Located in Bushwick, ‘Sure We Can’ is an NGO founded by Ana De Luco and Eugene Gadsden.
+Focused on recycling, composting and on educating the neighbourhood about their mission, they offer the canners a place to work, select and count the bottles and cans, with a place to store them.

 Spanish music is blasting around accompanied with the orchestra of bags, bottles, glass and cans.

-After coming back often to this redemption center, I got to select with Maria.
+After coming back often to this redemption center, I got to meet and select with Maria who meticulously classifies plastic bottles by brands once they are collected from the streets.

-Working at the center for two, three months was interesting but the bottles were already all in bags.
-I was intrigued to learn more about the people in the streets collecting them, what i had been doing in Hong Kong.
+Working at the center for three months was interesting, but the bottles were already all in bags.
+I was intrigued to learn more about the people in the streets collecting them.

 In January 2018, I met José and that’s where it took a new turn.
-I got used to working with them but the streets were different.
-In HongKong, as much as i used gestures, asked my doorman or use google translate to communicate, language had still been a bit of a barrier.
+I got used to working with them in Hong Kong but here, the streets and communication was different.
+In HongKong, as much as i used gestures, asked my doorman to translate or use google translate to communicate, language had still been a bit of a barrier.

-José speaks fluent english so i think with the time this helped and motivated me not only to take pictures to document or memories but to try to use them further, I was starting to see the potential of this project and how my years in Hong Kong had taught me so much already and this idea of a guide came to mind.
+José speaks fluent english so this helped and motivated me not only to take pictures to document, but to try to use them further.
+I was starting to see the potential of this project and how my years in Hong Kong had taught me so much alread, this idea of a motivational guide came to mind.

-José is a sixty five years old Puerto Rican man who’s been living in New York for quiet a while.
+José is a sixty five years old Puerto Rican man who’s been living in New York for quiet a while and collecting for more than 10 years.
 That day, he was waiting for bottles to get down from a building.
-His usual Tuesday 4 pm
+His usual Tuesday 4 pm.

 This lasted for two years.